Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 **Natural** **Ability.**

 **Supernatural Abilities** are those that only may be accessed by dealing with the supernatural aspects of the world.
-Sorcery, Necromancy, Shapeshifting, and control of Fire are all examples.
+Sorcery, Shapeshifting, and control of Fire are all examples.

 Characters must be somehow inducted into a Supernatural Ability to